DOCA NVMe Emulation Application Guide

 Once the asynchronous copy finishes,

 While the overall flow for NVMe commands and admin commands is similar, there are subtle differences in the transport implementation to address the unique requirements of each command type.
-For I/O commands like read and write, the system may involve large data block transfers.
-Here, the PRPs come into play, as they are used to describe the memory locations for the data to be read or written.
+For I/O commands like read and write, the system may involve large data blocks transfer.
+Here the PRPs (Physical Region Pages) come into play, as they are used to describe the memory locations for the data to be read or written.
 The PRPs provide a list of physical addresses that the NVMe device uses to access the host's memory directly.

-In this scenario, multiple DMA operations may be required for copying the data.
-After preparing the request, the function
+In this scenario, there could be multiple DMA operations required for copying the data.
+Therefore, after preparing the request, the function

 nvme_cmd_map_prps() is invoked to iterate over the entire PRP list, preparing the retrieved buffers from the pool and initializing them with the corresponding data and destination addresses.
 Once the buffers are properly set up, the function